-Free and Accessible Education is concerned with the need to ensure that learning opportunities contribute to effective inclusion of individual and groups into the wider fabric of society.
-Quality education is therefore education that is inclusive as it aims at the full participation of all learners.
-We have learned from constructive and transactional theories that the quality of learning can be enhanced by the diversity of student involvement.
-Teacher attitudes and tolerance are vehicles for the construction of an inclusive and participatory society.
+Free and is concerned with the need to ensure that learning contribute to effective inclusion of individual and groups into the wider education is therefore usive it aims at the full participation of all learners.
+We have learned from constructive and transaction the quality of learning can be enhanced by the diversity of student acher attitudes and tolerance are vehicles for the construction of an inclusive and participatory society.